 Responsibilities: Elevator repairers fix and maintain elevators, escalators, and dumbwaiters to meet safety regulations and building codes.

 Experience and training: All the skills are learned from on-the-job training and apprenticeship programs.
-A High School diploma isn’t even required but classes in Maths and Science would help when competing for apprenticeship programs.
+A high school diploma isn’t even required, but classes in math and science would help when competing for apprenticeship programs.

 Average salary: $86,200

 Responsibilities: Often working as freelancers, Web surfers are hired by companies to visit websites, collect specific data, and analyze and compare information to help understand online user behavior.